 Financial assets are classified as measured at amortized cost if both of the following criteria are met and the financial assets are not designated as at fair value through profit and loss: 1) the objective of the Company's business model for these financial assets is to collect their contractual cash flows; and 2) the asset's contractual cash flows represent "solely payments of principal and interest".
-The Company's due from related parties and receivables (excluding HST and VAT) are classified as financial assets and measured at amortized cost.
+The Company's due from related parties and receivables (excluding HST and VAT) and the Sarikaya Option Agreement (Note 7) are classified as financial assets and measured at amortized cost.